Lose some, win some

 • The Hims app, including habit trackers, videos, and recipes

-• Prescription anti-nausea medication (if suitable for you)
+• Prescription anti-nausea medication (if eligible)

-And there’s no membership fee with Hims.
+There’s no additional membership fee for Hims.

 Mochi